spensersmith99/Google-Data-Analytics-Case-Study/README.md

 ![Link to pivot tables and graphs for Q1 2019](https://github.com/spensersmith99/Google-Data-Analytics-Case-Study/tree/main/images)

-Then, I took the datasets for the corresponding quarter of 2019 and put them into a SQL database.
+Then, I took the datasets for the corresponding quarters of 2019 and put them into a SQL database.
 After appending the four separate tables into one, I ran the following queries:

 ![Link to SQL queries](https://github.com/spensersmith99/Google-Data-Analytics-Case-Study/blob/main/example_queries.sql)